treeverse/lakeFS/docs/reference/access-control-list.md

 ---
 layout: default
-title: Access Control Lists (ACL)
+title: Access Control List (ACL)
 parent: Reference
-description: Access Control Lists (ACL)
+description: Access Control List (ACL)
 nav_order: 100
 has_children: false
 ---

-# Access Control Lists (ACL)
+# Access Control List (ACL)
 {: .no_toc }

+{: .note}
-ACLs were introduced in their current form in v0.97 of lakeFS as part of [changes to the security model](/posts/security_update.html#whats-changing) in lakeFS.
+> ACLs were introduced in their current form in v0.97 of lakeFS as part of [changes to the security model](/posts/security_update.html#whats-changing) in lakeFS.
 They are an alternative to the more granular control that [role-based access control](rbac.html) provides.

 {% include toc.html %}